Operator theoretic causality analysis of fluid flows using linearized dynamics: Application: linearized Couette flow

-The no-slip boundary condition for the velocity perturbations, along with the continuity equation, results in Dirichlet boundary conditions for wall-normal vorticity fluctuations ($\hat\eta(y=\pm 1) = 0$), and clamped boundary conditions for wall-normal velocity fluctuations ($\hat{v}(y=\pm 1) = \mathsfbi{D}_y\hat{v}(y=\pm 1) = 0$).
-As an aside, note that the imposition of no-slip boundary conditions makes $\mathsfbi{E}$ invertible, making (\ref{eq:Adchan}) well-posed.
-We chose this velocity-vorticity formulation primarily because it clearly shows the distinct underlying physical mechanisms associated with the linearised dynamics.
-These equations are discretized with a Chebyshev pseudospectral collocation method.
-We analyse causality by considering the equivalent discrete-time operator for various time horizons.
-We set $\Rey = 2000$, and $k_x = k_z = 1$.
-Figure \ref{fig:chan1} plots computations of the conditional pairwise causality between the $v$ and $\eta$ components across all $y$ locations in the domain.
-We consider our proposed causality metric computed directly from the operator (LOCA) and obtained from data via DMD (LOCA-DMD) and Granger causality computed using the same dataset.
-The data is generated by running simulations of the discrete-time system (\ref{eq:Adchan}) with a timestep $\Delta t = 1$, forced by uncorrelated white noise in each state of variance $\sigma_N^2 = 0.01$.
-The results are shown for $N_y = 16$ Chebyshev collocation points, though similar results are obtained for larger $N_y$.
-The data-driven methods use $N_t = 10~000$ timesteps of data.
 Following the convention for Granger-based causality analysis, we exclude computations of self-causality (which correspond to the diagonal components of the discrete-time dynamics).
 We can make several observations.
-First, we observe good agreement between the theoretical operator-based analysis, and the analysis computed empirically from data.
-Second, we observe notable differences between the results of our proposed causality metric, and those from Granger analysis.
-For small time steps, we find that Granger analysis predicts strong causality between the $\eta$ components of adjacent elements (which correspond to entries adjacent to the diagonal in the $\mathsfbi{L}_{\eta\eta}$ sub operator, as well as in the diagonal entries of the $\mathsfbi{L}_{\eta v}$.
-In contrast, our causality metric identifies the diagonal of $\mathsfbi{L}_{\eta v}$ to be the largest causal mechanism for all timesteps.
+First, we observe good agreement between the theoretical operator-based analysis, and the analysis computed empirically from data. \revone{Second, we observe notable differences between the LOCA and single-lag Granger results, as may be expected because the two methods measure different quantifiers of the source--target relationship.
+For small time steps, the single-lag Granger analysis assigns relatively large causality values between the $\eta$ components of adjacent elements} (which correspond to entries adjacent to the diagonal in the $\mathbf{L}_{\eta\eta}$ sub operator, as well as in the diagonal entries of the $\mathbf{L}_{\eta v}$).
+In contrast, our causality metric identifies the diagonal of $\mathbf{L}_{\eta v}$ to be the largest causal mechanism for all timesteps.
 This corresponds to a fluctuation in $v$ leading to a response (causal effect) in $\eta$.
-This can be associated with the well-known lift-up mechanism \citep{landahl1975wave}.
-We conjecture that the relatively large apparent causality in the $\mathsfbi{L}_{\eta\eta}$ sub operator at smaller timesteps for Granger analysis is actually due to the high correlation between $\eta$ signals at adjacent locations, along with the comparatively high amplitude of $\eta$ compared with $v$.
-At larger timesteps, all causality maps converge to a similar structure, dominated by the central band of the $\mathsfbi{L}_{\eta v}$ operator.
+This can be associated with the well-known lift-up mechanism \citep{landahl1975wave}. \revone{We interpret the relatively large single-lag Granger values in the $\mathbf{L}_{\eta\eta}$ sub-operator at smaller timesteps as reflecting the predictive information carried by neighboring $\eta$ signals after the restricted model is refitted.
+Because these signals are strongly correlated, this prediction-based measure need not rank the corresponding interactions in the same manner as the intervention-based response quantified by LOCA.} At larger timesteps, all causality maps converge to a similar structure, dominated by the central band of the $\mathbf{L}_{\eta v}$ operator.